keygen-sh/request_migrations/README.md

 Avoid using routing version constraints that remove functionality.
 They can be a headache during upgrades.
 Consider only making _additive_ changes.
-Instead, consider removing or hiding the documenation for old or deprecated endpoints, to limit any new usage.
+Instead, consider removing or hiding the documentation for old or deprecated endpoints, to limit any new usage.

 ```ruby
 Rails.application.routes.draw do